About iOS Developer Mode

 Tap “Turn on”.

-After restarting, an alert will appear asking if it is OK to turn on developer mode.
+After the device restarts, you will see an alert asking for confirmation to enable developer mode.
 Tap “Turn On” to turn on developer mode.

 Tap “Turn On”